 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 I have to admit: I’m a bit of a sucker for luxury candles.
-I always have one burning in the evening (and during lockdown, sometimes during the day, too) — there’s nothing quite as sumptuous as a scent that’s capable of transporting you to another time; another place.
+I always have one burning in the evening (and while working from home, sometimes during the day, too) — because there’s nothing quite as sumptuous as a scent that’s capable of transporting you to another time; another place.
 And while I believe that self-care is a radical act that is far bigger than what a little consumerism can help with, I also love treating myself, and a gorgeously scented candle flickering in the dark, its smell wafting through your home, can do just that.

-Luxury candles are a relatively affordable indulgence.
-Between the rise of self-care and the need to cultivate a certain aesthetic on social media, the candle market is red-hot.
-COVID only fanned these flames, and the pandemic saw scented candle sales go up by as much as 105 per cent on retailers such as Adore Beauty.
+Luxury candles are, relatively speaking, an affordable indulgence.
+Between the rise of the self-care movement and the need to cultivate a certain aesthetic on social media, the candle market is red-hot.
+The pandemic, coupled with the ever-rising cost of living, only fanned these flames.

 I know what you’re thinking: luxury candles cost so much more than a regular candle that you can pick up at the supermarket or chemist — are they really worth the price tag?
 Well, for starters, high-end candle makers often use the finest ingredients available, which include natural waxes such as beeswax, soy or coconut wax, rare materials (such as oud, which costs $8,000 to $30,000 USD per kilo) and fragrances that are designed to create a specific mood or atmosphere.
 These candles are also typically hand-poured in small batches to ensure that they burn evenly and consistently.